dradtke/blog/content/post/gtk-giphy.md

 For downloading it, we'll add a couple more signals:

 {{<highlight vala>}}
-protected signal void download_begin(string url);
+public signal void download_begin(string url);
-protected signal void download_progress(double percent);
+public signal void download_progress(double percent);
-protected signal void download_end(
+public signal void download_end(
     Gdk.PixbufAnimation? animation,
     Error? error
 );
 {{</highlight>}}

 We're following the exact same pattern as we did before, except this time, we've added a progress signal.
-With querying an API for JSON data, there's really no way of knowing how long we can expect to wait for a response, and once the server's begun responding, the data is actually quite small.
-The image itself is a much bigger chunk of data, and downloading a remote resource is a very standard operation, so as soon as we can, it's helpful to report the progress.
+Rather than use Soup directly, though, the download is going to utilize GIO (GLib's virtual filesystem API), which enables progress updates for file transfers, including downloads.
+Since the file is much bigger than the API's JSON response, it's good practice to update the user with some concrete percentages as soon as we have them available.

 To start, let's define another asynchronous method for fetching the `.gif` (warning: this method is long-ish):